Ferries from

 The Liverpool Birkenhead to Belfast ferry ferry sails approximately 13 times weekly with a crossing time of 8 hours.

-How much does a ferry cost from England to Northern Ireland?
+How much does the England to Ireland ferry cost?

-Prices for the ferry to Northern Ireland from England can vary by route, operator, vehicle type, season, and whether you are travelling on a high-speed or conventional ferry.
-For discounts on the ferry to Northern Ireland, view our special offers page.
+Prices for the ferry to Ireland from England can vary by route, operator, vehicle type, season, and whether you are travelling on a high-speed or conventional ferry.
+For discounts on the ferry to Ireland, view our special offers page.

-England to Northern Ireland Ferry Offers and Discounts
+England to Ireland Ferry Offers and Discounts

-For the best ferry offers between England and Northern Ireland, we recommend booking in advance for the cheapest ferry prices and availability.
+For the best ferry offers between England and Ireland, we recommend booking in advance for the cheapest ferry prices and availability.
 Visit our special offers page to take advantage of all the latest ferry discounts.

-How far is Northern Ireland from England?
+How far is Ireland from England?

-The distance between England and Northern Ireland is approximately 102.8 miles (165.5km) or 89.4 nautical miles for the mariners!
+The distance between England and Ireland is approximately 102.8 miles (165.5km) or 89.4 nautical miles for the mariners!

-How to get from England to Northern Ireland
+How to get from England to Ireland

-Travel from England to Northern Ireland effortlessly by ferry, with a popular route from Liverpool Birkenhead to Belfast.
-Ferries offer a relaxing and scenic way to journey across the Irish Sea, allowing you to bring your vehicle and explore Northern Ireland at your own pace.
+Travel from England to Ireland effortlessly by ferry, with a popular route from Liverpool Birkenhead to Belfast.
+Ferries offer a relaxing and scenic way to journey across the Irish Sea, allowing you to bring your vehicle and explore Ireland at your own pace.
 With the convenience of both daytime and overnight sailings, ferry travel provides a stress-free alternative to flying, giving you the perfect start to your Irish adventure.

-How to book ferry tickets from England to Northern Ireland
+How to book England to Ireland ferry tickets

-Ferries from England to Northern Ireland
+Ferries from England to Ireland

-How much are ferries from England to Northern Ireland?
+How much are ferries from England to Ireland?

 From To Average price